AdamBoley/Project-Beergate/README.md

 I noted that the user_reviews and search_results pages were quite bare, so I added the same supplementary information that had been added to the index page - type, colour, brewery, etc. I had also planned to insert quick links to the update_review and delete_review pages, so that a user could quickly update and delete these reviews from the search_results and user_reviews pages.
 Whilst technically possible, it disrupted my styling and element placement, presumably because each search result card rendered on those pages is contained within an anchor element.
 I could have removed this parent anchor element, but chose not to because it makes tapping on a mobile device much easier.

 When testing the user_reviews page, I noted that all of the reviews belonging to a particular user were displayed, whether they had been approved or not.
 When I clicked on these, I got Django error pages.
-This was the result of not using `filter(approved=True)` in the UserReviewsView.
+This was the result of not using `filter(approved=True)` in the UserReviews.
 In solving this, I greatly expanded the functionality of that views, so that it checks whether a user has unapproved reviews.
 The reasoning behind this was that I had some text set to display if the object_list was empty that merely said that the user had not written any reviews.
 If indeed the user *had* written a review, but that review was not yet approved, it could cause the user to doubt that the add_review page was working properly.
-The UserReviewsView now considers 5 cases:
+The UserReviews now considers 5 cases:

 - 1 - the user has not written any reviews.
     - In this case, text will display informing the user of this and inviting them to write a review